BahirHakimy/Electronic.AF/API/ElectronicAF_Api/README.md

 - ```json
   {
     "email": "user's email",
-    "productId": "Id of product that is review is submited on" }
+    "productId": "Id of product that review is submited on" }
   ```